vegaprotocol/documentation/versioned_docs/version-v0.71/releases/overview.md

 - The `Blockchain.Tendermint.ClientAddr` configuration field has been renamed to `Blockchain.Tendermint.RPCAddr`.
 - The `init` command now also generates the configuration for tendermint, and also has the newly introduced flags `--no-tendermint`,` --tendermint-home` and `--tendermint-key`.

-**Remove wallet support for launching a proxy in front of dApps** [v.0.54 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.54.0):
+**Removed: Wallet support for launching a proxy in front of dApps** [v.0.54 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.54.0):
 Introducing the proxy was a way to navigate the browser security that prevents web apps from being able to talk to local web servers; this is now no longer required and therefore has been removed.

 ### Versions 0.53.1 and 0.53.2 combined | 2023-03-22